Arsenal F.C.: History

-1886–1919: from Dial Square to Arsenal
+1886–1912: Dial Square to Royal Arsenal

-In October 1886, Scotsman David Danskin and fifteen fellow munitions workers in Woolwich formed Dial Square Football Club, named after a workshop at the heart of the Royal Arsenal complex.
-Each member contributed sixpence and Danskin also added three shillings to help form the club.
-Dial Square played their first match on 11 December 1886 against Eastern Wanderers and won 6–0.
-The club renamed to Royal Arsenal a month later, and its first home was Plumstead Common, though they spent most of their time playing at the Manor Ground.
+In October 1886, Scotsman David Danskin and fifteen fellow munitions workers in Woolwich formed the Dial Square Football Club, named after a workshop at the heart of the Royal Arsenal complex.
+Each member contributed sixpence, and Danskin also added three shillings to help form the club.
+Dial Square played their first match on 11 December 1886 against the Eastern Wanderers and won 6–0.
+The club had been renamed Royal Arsenal by January 1887, and its first home was Plumstead Common, though they spent most of their time playing at the Manor Ground.
 Their first trophies were the Kent Senior Cup and London Charity Cup in 1889–90 and the London Senior Cup in 1890–91; these were the only county association trophies Arsenal won during their time in South East London.
 In 1891, Royal Arsenal became the first London club to turn professional.

-Royal Arsenal renamed for a second time upon becoming a limited liability company in 1893.
-They registered their new name, Woolwich Arsenal, with The Football League when the club ascended later that year.
-Woolwich Arsenal was the first southern member of The Football League, starting out in the Second Division and reaching the First Division in 1904.
+Royal Arsenal was renamed for the second time upon becoming a limited liability company in 1893.
+They registered their new name, Woolwich Arsenal, with the Football League when the club ascended later that year.
+Woolwich Arsenal was the first southern member of the Football League, starting out in the Second Division and reaching the First Division in 1904.
 Falling attendances, due to financial difficulties among the munitions workers and the arrival of more accessible football clubs elsewhere in the city, led the club close to bankruptcy by 1910.
 Businessmen Henry Norris and William Hall became involved in the club, and sought to move them elsewhere.

+1912–1925: Bank of England club

 In 1913, soon after relegation back to the Second Division, the club moved across the river to the new Arsenal Stadium in Highbury.
-In 1919, The Football League controversially voted to promote The Arsenal, instead of relegated local rivals Tottenham Hotspur, into the newly enlarged First Division, despite only finishing fifth in the Second Division's last pre-war season of 1914–15.
+In 1919, the Football League controversially voted to promote The Arsenal, instead of relegated local rivals Tottenham Hotspur, into the newly enlarged First Division, despite only finishing fifth in the Second Division's last pre-war season of 1914–15.
 Later that year, The Arsenal started dropping "The" in official documents, gradually shifting its name for the final time towards Arsenal, as it is generally known today.

-1919–1953: Bank of England club

 With a new home and First Division football, attendances were more than double those at the Manor Ground, and Arsenal's budget grew rapidly.
-Their location and record-breaking salary offer lured star Huddersfield Town manager Herbert Chapman in 1925.
-Over the next five years, Chapman built a new Arsenal.
-He appointed an enduring new trainer Tom Whittaker, implemented Charlie Buchan's new twist on the nascent WM formation, captured young players like Cliff Bastin and Eddie Hapgood, and lavished Highbury's income on stars like David Jack and Alex James.
 With record-breaking spending and gate receipts, Arsenal quickly became known as the Bank of England club.